-If you want to configure SQL Server Managed Backup to Windows Azure for a specific database, see Enable and Configure SQL Server Managed Backup for a Database.
+If you want to configure SQL Server Managed Backup to Windows Azure for a specific database, see Enable and Configure SQL Server Managed Backup to Windows Azure for a Database.

 In this release, you can only configure instance level default settings using the Management Backup interface.
 You cannot configure SQL Server Managed Backup to Windows Azure for a database, pause or resume SQL Server Managed Backup to Windows Azure operations, or setup email notifications.
 For information on how to perform operations not currently supported through the Managed Backup interface, see SQL Server Managed Backup to Windows Azure - Retention and Storage Settings.

 View Managed Backup Node is SQL Server Management Studio: To view Managed Backup node in Object Explorer, you must either be a System Admin or have the following permissions specifically granted to your user account:

 EXECUTE on smart_admin.fn_is_master_switch_on.

 SELECT on smart_admin.fn_backup_instance_config.

 To Configure Managed Backup: to configure SQL Server Managed Backup to Microsoft Azure in SQL Server Management Studio, you must be a System Administrator or have the following permissions: